Positive Friendships & Self-Esteem

 3. Affirm Positive Friendships.
 Talk to your kids about their friends.
 Find out what they like about this friend.
 Help them to develop into the friend they would like to have.
 Rather than over-praise individual kids, talk about what a nice group of kids they are.

-Peer pressure, along with bullying and drugs that frightens many parents.
+Peer pressure, along with bullying and thoughts of going to a drug rehab that frightens many parents.
 When your child is in a group it is easy to “group think” and make decisions, they would not normally do on an individual basis.

 The more you know the other parents of your child’s friends they more they will have an extended tribe of adults who are looking out for their backs.
 Encourage group activities that are well chaperoned and with a purpose, rather than just “hanging out.”